joel-marks/jm/content/authors/joelmarks/_index.md

 draft: false
 ---

-Joel is a Solution Focused practitioner-coach and a qualified clinical hypnotherapist.
-He has a wide ranging background and currently works as an audio visual engineer and technician for conferences of up to 600 people in a central London multi-room venue.
-With a degree covering psychology, business collaboration, management and I.T. he combines a passion for people and wellbeing with communication and leadership.
-Joel was diagnosed with dyslexia in his late thirties and has a developed set of coping strategies that assist high functioning in complex environments.
+Joel is a Solution Focused consultant coach and a registered clinical hypnotherapist.
+He is the founder of Nxtwell, a group of consulting coaches delivering thought-leadership and Solution Focused services for leaders, teams and collaborations.
+Joel takes on a limited number of private coaching clients.
 Find out more...

 {{< button href="./about" target="_self" >}} Full bio {{< /button >}}